CHIN 1002 - Chinese IB

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-1 x 2-hour lecture (or equivalent) per week 24 hours per semester 1 x 1-hour tutorial (or equivalent) per week 12 hours per semester 6 hours reading per week 72 hours per semester 2 hours research per week 24 hours per semestercell 2 hours assignment preparation per week 24 hours per semester TOTAL WORKLOAD HOURS 156 hours per semester
+1 x 2-hour lecture (or equivalent) per week 24 hours per semester 1 x 1-hour tutorial (or equivalent) per week 12 hours per semester 1 x 1-hour seminar (or equivalent) per week 12 hours per semester 6 hours reading per week 72 hours per semester 2 hours research per week 24 hours per semestercell 2 hours assignment preparation per week 24 hours per semester TOTAL WORKLOAD HOURS 168 hours per semester

 Learning Activities SummaryThis course will cover units 5-8 of Modern Chinese

-Schedule Week 1 Review of work done in Chinese IA Week 2 Unit 5 lesson 1: vocabulary and texts, language notes, structure notes and Cultural spotlight Week 3 Unit 5 lesson 2: vocabulary and texts, language notes, structure notes and Cultural spotlight Week 4 Unit 6 lesson 1: vocabulary and texts, language notes, structure notes and Cultural spotlight Week 5 Unit 6 lesson 2: vocabulary and texts, language notes, structure notes and Cultural spotlight Week 6 Mid-semester written and oral test Week 7 Unit 7 lesson 1: vocabulary and texts, language notes, structure notes and Cultural spotlight Week 8 Unit 7 lesson 2: vocabulary and texts, language notes, structure notes and Cultural spotlight Week 9 Review Week 10 Unit 8 lesson 1: vocabulary and texts, language notes, structure notes and Cultural spotlight Week 11 Unit 8 lesson 2: vocabulary and texts, language notes, structure notes and Cultural spotlight Week 12 Final exam
+Schedule Week 1 Introduction; part of Unit 5 Lesson 1 Week 2 Unit 5 lesson 1: vocabulary and texts, key phrases, structure notes and cultural spotlight Week 3 Unit 5 lesson 2: vocabulary and texts, key phrases, structure notes and cultural spotlight Week 4 Unit 6 lesson 1: vocabulary and texts, key phrases, structure notes and cultural spotlight Week 5 Unit 6 lesson 2: vocabulary and texts, key phrases, structure notes and cultural spotlight Week 6 Mid-semester written test Week 7 Unit 7 lesson 1: vocabulary and texts, key phrases, structure notes and cultural spotlight Week 8 Unit 7 lesson 2: vocabulary and texts, key phrases, structure notes and cultural spotlight Week 9 Unit 8 lesson 1: vocabulary and texts, key phrases, structure notes and cultural spotlight Week 10 Unit 8 lesson 2: vocabulary and texts, key phrases, structure notes and cultural spotlight Week 11 Review Week 12 Oral Test

 The University's policy on Assessment for Coursework Programs is based on the following four principles: